Calandiel/spicy/README.md

 Spicy handles conversion of standard glb files into a format compatible with openmw.
 Put assets in your projects `assets/meshes` directory.
 You can also put dae files in there but it's discouraged as glb is widely adapted and more commonly used.

+The general workflow is:
+- pull changes from other contributors with `git pull`
+- compile files with `spicy -a compile`
+- edit files with blender
+- export them to glb and put them in `assets/meshes`
+- save and debug wht game with `openmw --skip-menu --new-game`
+- decompile files with `spicy -a decompile`
+- commit and push with `git add --all && git commit -m "message" && git push`